appscode/blog/content/post/openshift-redis/index.md

 ### Step 1.3 Install KubeDB

-We will use helm to install KubeDB.Please install helm [here](https://helm.sh/docs/intro/install/) if it is not already installed.
+We will use helm to install KubeDB.
+Please install helm from [here](https://helm.sh/docs/intro/install/) if it is not already installed.
 Now, let's install `KubeDB`.

 ```bash
 $ helm repo add appscode https://charts.appscode.com/stable/